philippschw/philippschw.github.io/_posts/2017-02-06-medicare-drug-cost.markdown

 ## Image Segmentation of the whale fluke from the background (ocean and sky)

-This blogpost presents a part of my team's solution for achieving 2 place in Capgemini’s annual [Global Data Science Challenge (GDSC)](https://www.capgemini.com/news/capgemini-uses-ai-to-help-identify-and-track-sperm-whale-population/).
-Similiar to the Kaggle competition on [Humpback Whale Identification](https://www.kaggle.com/c/humpback-whale-identification).
-The goal was to identify, whether a given photo of the whale fluke belongs to one of the thousand known individuals of whales, or it is a new_whale, never observed before.
-The core difference was that this time it was not the humpback whale flukes but the sperm whale.
-Identifying matches of the individual whales, helps scientists to track migration routes, look at the social structure of the sperm whale groups, and protect the whales’ natural habitats.

 In the following, I'll explain how we trained a model that can generate image segmentation masks of the whale's fluke.
 We used these masks as additional input to our main model and achieved a significant performance boost.
 For this image segmentation task, I will describe the model architecture - U-NET and the data augmentation used to mitigate overfitting.

 The 450 fluke masks were provided by  Dene originally for the [Humpback Whale Identification Challenge on Kaggle](https://www.kaggle.com/c/whale-categorization-playground) and can be downloaded [here](https://storage.googleapis.com/kaggle-forum-message-attachments/459392/11072/masks.zip).